pgdr/gamedev/README.md

 Consider Rubik's Cube, the 15-puzzle, or the classic Die Hard puzzle of filling a 5 liter bucket with 4 liters of water using only 3 and 5 liter buckets.

+### Water Jug Problem

+Suppose, we want to help MacClane with his task of putting 4 liters of water in a 5 liter bucket using only one 3 and one 5 liter buckets.
-Suppose, we want to help MacClane with his task.
-Construct an abstract "state space graph" where you have the node set as $(c_3, c_5)$ where $c_3 \in \{0, 1, 2, 3\}$ and $c_5 \in \{0, 1, 2, 3, 4, 5\}$.
+Construct an abstract "state
+space graph" where you have the node set as $(c_3, c_5)$ where $c_3 \in \{0, 1,
+2, 3\}$ and $c_5 \in \{0, 1, 2, 3, 4, 5\}$.
 Suppose that you have $c_3$ liters
 of water in the small bucket and $c_5$ liters of water in the large bucket.